knath2000/fantastic-memory/README.md

 Please refer to the Penalties.Rmd file for the code and line-by-line explanations.
 The code generated the graph below, which gives us a preliminary answer to the question posed before.

 <img src="000039.png" alt="Alt text" title="Optional title">

+The graph shows us that although the overall number of penalties awarded was trending up since the beginning, there was a sharp increase after the 19-20 season.
+In fact the 19-20 season was a shortened by over 3 months due to the COVID pandemic.
+However, the season after resumed as a full season and we can see a massive spike in the number of penalties awarded.